mikemybytes/junit5-formatted-source/README.md

 Text values that should be interpreted as `null` can be specified as `nullValues`.
 Note that regardless of the setting, unquoted empty values will always be converted to `null`.

+Empty values (represented as quoted empty strings - default: `''`) can be substituted with a custom value specified as an `emptyValue`.

 You can combine `@FormattedSourceTest` and `@FormattedSource` with other standard JUnit 5 annotations like `@DisplayName` or `@Order`.
 Also, both annotations support the [implicit argument conversion](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-argument-conversion).